 The Source End-Point shall be securely configured with the trust anchor in the certificate chain of the Device Certificate; typically during initial provisioning.

 The Source End-Point shall be securely configured to associate the Target End-Point with the globally unique hardware instance identifier.
-The details of this configuration are nor provided in the present specification.
+The details of this configuration are not provided in the present document.

 In the case of an AE-ID certificate or CSE-ID certificate, the Source-End-Point shall be securely configured with the trust anchor in the certificate chain of the AE-ID certificate or CSE-ID certificate; typically during initial provisioning.
 The Source End-Point then trusts that the Target End-Point with a particular AE-ID or CSE-ID is associated with the certificate that contains that AE-ID or CSE-ID.